thanos-io/thanos/docs/components/sidecar.md

 ## Upload compacted blocks (EXPERIMENTAL)

 If you want to migrate from a pure Prometheus setup to Thanos and have to keep the historical data, you can use the flag `--shipper.upload-compacted`.
 This will also upload blocks that were compacted by Prometheus.
-Values greater than 1 in the `compaction.level` field of a Prometheus block’s `meta.json` file indicate compaction.
+Values greater than 1 in the `compaction.level` field of a Prometheus block’s `meta.json` file indicates level of compaction.

 To use this, the Prometheus compaction needs to be disabled.
 This can be done by setting the following flags for Prometheus: